Who is eligible to apply to the program?

-There is some priority given to tenured and tenure track faculty, but each class has also included fixed-term faculty.
+There is some priority given to tenured and tenure-track faculty, but each class has also included fixed-term faculty.

-Do you have to have an established project to apply?
+Is it necessary to have an established project to apply?

 Do you have to create a new project while you are in the program?

 You do not have to create a new project, but many scholars elect to use the opportunity to do so, while others build on and enhance an existing effort.

 Does your work have to focus on North Carolina?

 Historically, some preference has been given to projects focused on North Carolina.
 It is no longer a requirement of the program, but there is continued commitment to have faculty interested in efforts of relevance to the state represented.

 Who can I talk to with more specific questions about the program?